 Moreover, taking into consideration the amount spent on the sensor, and the fact that wearing a patch over it allows me to keep the sensor on without problems for the full 14 days, it basically means that Not Just a Patch it is working its magic and is increasing the lifespan of the sensor for less than a $1/ week.

-For how to apply your patch over the sensor checkout our YouTube page.
+For how to apply your patch over the sensor checkout our video on how to apply Freestyle Libre adhesive patches.

 Previews from the reader